canhorn/codyanhorn.tech/README.md

-This is the personal blog of Cody Merritt Anhorn. (hi)
+This is the personal blog of Cody Merritt Anhorn.

 # Development